khakhalin/notes/00_articles_neuro.md

 # Other

+Piccinini, G., & Shagrir, O. (2014).
+Foundations of computational neuroscience.
+Current opinion in neurobiology, 25, 25-30.
+(available on academia and researchgate).
+More of an opinion piece, and philosophy rather than neuro.
+Discuss things like "What is information?", "What is computation?", does a stone perform computations (kinda?), and other fun stuff.
+Only 5 pages.

 On whether complexity of organisms increases in the course of evolution. #evolution Krakauer, D., Bertschinger, N., Olbrich, E., Ay, N., & Flack, J. C. (2014).
 The information theory of individuality. arXiv preprint arXiv:1412.2447.
 Also this discussion: https://twitter.com/WiringTheBrain/status/1357004097665306629